pierrediedhiou/cybersecurity-journey/glossary.md

 - **LAMP Stack** — A common web server stack consisting of Linux, Apache, MySQL and PHP.
 Apache version disclosure in headers and error pages allows exact CVE matching
+- **Log** — A recorded entry of an event that occurred on a system, application or network, providing a trace of activity for monitoring, troubleshooting and investigation purposes
 ## M
 - **Machine Account** — Windows computer account, always ends with $ symbol
 - **Malware** — Malicious software designed to damage or gain unauthorized access